phillips109/tax-bash/README.md

 ## How to update your program with any changes from Formfactory.

    Simply run the /Tax-bash/PW/T22/downloadT22.sh file again.
-   Any new forms or changes to the program will be updated, but you data will not be overwritten.
+   Any new forms or changes to the program will be updated, but your data will not be overwritten.

 ## To summarize: The end user who wants to use tax-bash to do his taxes will
 1. Create a Tax-bash directory with an optional subdirectory consisting of their innitials.